Generalized parallel paths method for computing the first Hochschild cohomology group with applications to Brauer graph algebras: Preliminaries

 \subsection{Gr{\"o}bner bases of quiver algebras}

 Let $A=kQ/I$ be a quiver algebra where $I$ is generated by a set of relations.
 In this subsection we recall from \cite{Green} the Gr{\"o}bner basis theory for the ideal $I$.
-Let us first introduce a special kind of well-order on the basis $Q_{\geq 0}$ of the path algebra $kQ$.
-By \cite[Section 2.2.2]{Green}, a well-order $>$ on $Q_{\geq 0}$ is called admissible if it satisfies the following conditions where $p,q,r,s\in Q_{\geq 0}$: \begin{itemize} \item if $p<q$ then $pr<qr$ if both $pr\neq 0$ and $qr\neq 0$.
+Let us first introduce a special kind of well-order (that is, a total order such that every nonempty subset has a minimal element) on the basis $Q_{\geq 0}$ of the path algebra $kQ$.
+By \cite[Section 2.2.2]{Green}, a well-order $>$ on $Q_{\geq 0}$ is called admissible if it satisfies the following conditions where $p,q,r,s\in Q_{\geq 0}$: \begin{itemize} \item if $p<q$, then $pr<qr$ where both $pr\neq 0$ and $qr\neq 0$.